PL2134/Financial-Optimisation/README.md

 Execute 'Jupyter notebook' command

-In the Jupyter notebook interface, open the file 'project_one_final_05112022.ipynb'
+In the Jupyter notebook interface, open the file 'project_one_final.ipynb'